leducduy412/VisualCategorization/README.md

     # To test with dataset 2:
     python data/test/test_data2.py
     ```

-## Our report
-For an in-depth understanding of our methodologies, results, and analyses, refer to our [detailed report](https://drive.google.com/file/d/1nLKfMoRdf1AGfQUSnw6BhtmRKCzZXevJ/view?usp=sharing)

 ## Contributing
 We welcome contributions, suggestions, and issues.
 Please read the contributing guide before making any pull request.